 The Postgraduate Diploma in Information Sciences will give you in-depth knowledge and expertise in Computer Science, Information Technology or Software Engineering.
-Many graduates choose to complete the Postgraduate Diploma in Information Sciences without an endorsement.
-This allows you to select the mix of courses that best suit you and include not only courses in Computer Science, Information Technology or Software Engineering but also courses in Data Science, Cyber Security, Information Systems and/or Business Management.
+Many students choose to complete the Postgraduate Diploma in Information Sciences without an endorsement.
+This allows you to select the mix of courses that best suit you.

-During your study you will learn how to apply problem-solving and analytical thinking skills to the analysis of, and solutions to, general software-based problems within the broader ICT community.
-You will gain skills in evaluating policies and processes used in the design, construction, testing and maintenance of advanced technological solutions in order to make informed strategic decisions.
+You'll learn how to apply problem-solving and analytical thinking skills to the analysis of, and solutions to, general software-based problems within the broader ICT community.
+You'll gain skills in evaluating policies and processes used in the design, construction, testing and maintenance of advanced technological solutions.
+You'll be able to make informed strategic decisions.